mrdandelion6/Learn-to-Code/topics/databases/notes.md

 ## levels of abstraction
 - many views
     - think of them like APIs
+    - how user interacts with database
 - single conceptual scehma
     - the logical structure of the database, not necessarily directly available
     - high level overview of the entire database